 Editing a Style in Studio is done by modifying the CSS code in the Style Editor.

-Figure: The Style Editor allows you to edit the Style of a Story by modifying the CSS code.
+Figure: The Style Editor makes it possible to edit the Style of a Story by modifying the CSS code.

 Step 1.
 Open the Story that has the Style assigned that you want to edit.